AlyceOsbourne/obsidian-braindump/readme.md

 - **Automated Content Structuring:** Through the integration with GoblinTools, your unstructured notes are automatically processed into a coherent list of tasks or ideas, making sense of the chaos.
 - **Customizable Experience:** Set up Brain Dump to suit your workflow with customizable settings for folders, filename patterns, and tags, ensuring everything is stored just where you want it.
 - **Preview and Edit:** After processing, you get to review the organized content, make edits, and ensure it aligns with your objectives before saving it to your vault.

+## **Note on Data Processing**
+Please be aware that Brain Dump utilizes GoblinTools for processing your content.
+This means your brain dumps are sent to an external service at http://goblin.tools for analysis and structuring.
+This step is crucial for transforming your unstructured notes into organized tasks.

+### Privacy and Security
+We understand the importance of privacy and security for your data:

+**Data Handling**: Your info dump sent securely to GoblinTools, processed, and then immediately returned to your Obsidian environment.
+We do not store your content on external servers longer than necessary for processing.
+**We only send what we need, no more** Only the text you explicitly put into the BrainDump window is sant to the api.
+This plugin merely provides an interface to the functionality given by `goblin.tools`.
+**Confidentiality**: Ensure that sensitive or personal information is not included in the content you process through Brain Dump to maintain your privacy.

+By using Brain Dump, you consent to this data processing step as part of the functionality provided by the plugin.
+If you have any concerns or questions about this process, please feel free to reach out for more information.

 ## Installation via Community Plugins
 **Note this will be true in a few days**